Free buses in Greater Manchester: Routes

-2002-2018
+2002–2018

-Metroshuttle is a partnership between Transport for Greater Manchester, Manchester City Council, National Car Parks and the property developer Allied London.
+Metroshuttle was a partnership between Transport for Greater Manchester, Manchester City Council, National Car Parks and the property developer Allied London.
 The service is zero-fare (free) and does not require any tickets or passes.

-The Manchester Metroshuttle network consists of three services, each operated by First Greater Manchester.
+The Manchester Metroshuttle network consisted of three services, each operated by First Greater Manchester.
 The services were originally operated using a dedicated fleet of 18 Optare Solo minibuses with route branding applied for all services, Route 1 (orange), Route 2 (green), Route 3 (purple).
 Some Solos carried a generic livery, consisting of silver-grey in place of the route colours allowing them to be used on any route.
 In November 2010, 20 electric hybrids Optare Versas replaced the Solos.
 In July 2014, three electric Optare Versas were introduced.
 Metroshuttle bus stops also share the same route colour of the appropriate bus stopping there.

 Metroshuttle route 1 and route 2 began operating in September 2002 and replaced the previous Centreline city centre operation.
-Allied London own the Spinningfields mixed-use development that is served by the route.
-Metroshuttle route 3 began operating in September 2005 linking additional areas of the city.
+Allied London owned the Spinningfields mixed-use development that was served by the route.
+Metroshuttle route 3 began operating in September 2005, linking additional areas of the city.